ItsJanul/itsjanul.github.io/about/index.md

 ---
+permalink: /about/
-title: About Me
+title: "About"
-tags: [about]
-comments: false
+excerpt: "Figure out the about page"
+modified: 2017-03-22
 ---

-Just a regular dude with a dog and a girl.
+Just a guy with a girl and a dog